Mohamed-2252/student-activity-Team-full-info/README.md

 This site is an example for what commonly required for student activities portfolio

 ## Features
-1) home , about , articles , participate , events pages
+1)home , about , articles , participate , events pages
-2) animated tricks in each page
+2)animated tricks in each page

 ## Used languages
 1)HTML